-New York - Sony today introduced the Dual RW combination DVD+RW/-RW PC drive in a move it hopes will halt the war now taking place between the DVD+R/RW and DVD-R/-RW formats.
+Sony introduced the Dual RW combination DVD+RW/-RW PC drive in a move it hopes will halt the war now taking place between the DVD+R/+RW and DVD-R/-RW formats.

 Two versions of the Dual RW are being launched.
-An internal model will ship in October with a $349 suggested retail price and an external unit will follow in November will carry a $429 suggested retail price.
+An internal model will ship in October with a $349 suggested retail price, and an external unit will follow in November with a $429 suggested retail price.
 Sony hopes the drive will put an end to any potential customer confusion over having two competing formats on the market.
-Sony's new drives have speeds of 4x DVD-R, 2x DVD-RW and 2.4x DVD+R/RW.
+Sony's new drives have speeds of 4x DVD-R, 2x DVD-RW and 2.4x DVD+R/+RW.
 Sony expects media capable of handling these recording speeds to be available soon.

-Sony had been a vocal supporter of the DVD+RW format as an original supporter of the DVD+R/RW format and as one of the founding firms of the DVD+RW Alliance.
-It along with Philips and Hewlett-Packard introduced their first DVD+RW drives earlier this year and has one on the market for several months.
+Sony had been a vocal supporter of the DVD+RW format as an original supporter of the DVD+R/+RW format and as one of the founding firms of the DVD+RW Alliance.
+It, along with Philips and Hewlett-Packard, introduced its first DVD+RW drive earlier this year and has had one on the market for several months.

 DeMoulin did not know if the Dual RW technology would be licensed, but said Sony told neither the DVD+RW Alliance nor the DVD Forum were told about the company's plans prior to today's announcement.

-The company plans to keep its current DVD+RW drive on the market temporarily, but DeMoulins expects it to slowly fade out before the holiday selling season goes into full swing.
-He was not sure if Sony would eventually drop one formats if it became obvious that consumers were no longer interested.
+The company plans to keep its current DVD+RW drive on the market temporarily, but DeMoulin expects it to slowly fade out before the holiday selling season goes into full swing.
+He was not sure if Sony would eventually drop one format if it became obvious that consumers were no longer interested.